wangjenn/musipy_by_jennwang/README.md

 # Personality-based Music Recommendation System:
 - This music recommendation system is based on REAL psychometrically validated personality measures, not some fluffy woo-woo astrological Buzzfeed quiz stuff! 🔮🤓

-- This simple project was inspired by empirical research demonstrating the links between personality dimensions and music preferences, I created this app based on _collaborative filtering_ + _content-based filtering_ using **kNN** and **cosine similarities**.
+- This simple project was inspired by empirical research demonstrating the links between personality dimensions and music preferences.
+I created this app based on _collaborative filtering_ + _content-based filtering_ using **kNN** and **cosine similarities**.
 Specifically, this app recommends different types of music to users based on their:
   1) Unique personality dimensions (as validated by the psychometrically valid **Big Five Inventory**) and
   2) Real-time in-app user interactions and behaviors (e.g., 👍🏻 or 👎🏻 to a sample song snippet).

 ----------------------------------------------------------------------------------------
 # **Common FAQs** ❓
-### - *Why did you use kNN?*
+### *Why did you use kNN?*

   Because it is the most commonly used algorithm (the standard algorithm, if you will) for recommendation systems (as of 7 years ago when I first started this project).
 Also, I didn't have a lot of features in this particular dataset, so I was hoping that the potential problems of overfitting for kNN would be minimal.